poult-lab/daily-word/english_words_ learning.md

 "to meet sb, or discover or experience sth, especially sb/sth new, unusual or unexpected"

-[noun] Three of them were killed in the subsequent encounter with the police.
+[noun] Three of them were killed in the subsequent encounter with the police./Amid mounting pressure for transparency after a police officer shot and killed a man last Friday, Philadelphia Police leaders provided surveillance video of the incident.
+Police say the man who was killed, 28-year-old Alexander Spencer, shot another officer as the fatal encounter began.

 "a meeting, especially one that is sudden, unexpected or violent"